honest comparison

 Junocal vs Mariana Tek

 Mariana Tek is the most-respected reformer-pilates-focused studio software in the category and the one whose design decisions shape what other tools imitate.
 It pioneered the pick-a-spot pattern with a real drag-and-drop floor plan editor.
 It pioneered the four-mode cancellation policy structure that maps lose-credit / charge-fee / both / neither across pack and membership tiers.
-It pioneered the broadcast-claim waitlist behaviour inside the cancellation window.
+It pioneered the first-to-claim waitlist: when a spot opens inside the cancellation window, everyone on the list gets an alert and the first to tap gets the spot.
 Studios that run on Mariana Tek consistently describe it as the best operator UX in the category for reformer work.
-The trade-offs are the same two trade-offs that come up in every Mariana Tek customer conversation: price (around $300 a month per location for the entry tier, climbing fast for multi-location) and ownership (Xplor acquired Mariana Tek in 2020, and the Xplor portfolio dynamics now affect pricing decisions).
-Junocal is built on the same design patterns Mariana Tek established — pick-a-spot, four-mode policies, term-based courses, broadcast-claim waitlist — at the $39 entry tier, independently owned.
-For single-location studios where the multi-location feature set isn't load-bearing, the cost gap is the meaningful difference.
+Mariana Tek does not publish prices — it routes you to a demo — but the figure that surfaces in secondary sources is roughly $179–285 a month per location for the base tier, rising to about $260–360 all-in once optional add-on modules are layered on.
+The other recurring theme is ownership: Advent International acquired Mariana Tek in November 2019 (the business now sits under Xplor), and the portfolio dynamics now affect pricing decisions.
+Junocal is built on the same design patterns Mariana Tek established — pick-a-spot, four-mode policies, term-based courses, first-to-claim waitlist — at the $15 entry tier, independently owned.
+For single-location studios that don't need the multi-location feature set, the cost gap is the meaningful difference.

 Sources verified 2026-05.
 If a figure on this page has moved since, tell us and we'll update it.